-Glue all insulation joints with no air gaps.
-Be sure insulation material fits snugly against the refrigeration pipe with no air space between it and the pipe.
+Glue all insulation joints with no air gaps between insulation segments, and between insulation segments and the unit case.
+Ensure insulation material fits snugly against the refrigeration pipe with no air space between it and the pipe.
 All pipe insulation exposed to the sun and outdoor elements must be properly protected with PVC, aluminum vapor barrier, or alternatively placed in a weather-resistant enclosure such as a pipe rack with a top cover; and must meet local codes.
 Pay special attention to insulating the pipes installed in a ceiling plenum.